MulaloJunior/WEDE5020-POE-DMT2/README.md

 - orders placed: how many orders are placed on the website will indicate success.
 - sales conversion: how many customers visit the site and actually buy the product can indicate success.
 - customer retention: the number of customers who return to make more purchases.
-- cart abandonment: the number of customers who will visit the website and not make any purchases.
+- cart abandonment: the number of customers who will visit the website and not make any purchases. (cascade.app, 2025).
-(cascade.app, 2025).
 Proposed Website Features and Functionality:
 The website will include features such as a homepage where a customer will land first and see promotions, sales and new products and recommended ones.
 An about us page will be available to state the mission of the organization.
 A contact page will be present and include places where you can contact the business such as social media handles of Instagram, twitter and Facebook and phone number to call for service.
 The website will also include a footer for easier navigation through the bottom of the page.
 The website will also feature a shopping cart page which will help customers see the products they want to buy and provide easier payments and checkouts.
 The website functionalities will include easy navigation throughout the whole website.
 It will also be very responsive to commands to better suit every kind of device like desktops and phones.
 Fast loading pages will provide good user experience and satisfaction.
-High quality images of products will be featured throughout the website to entice customers.
+High quality images of products will be featured throughout the website to entice customers.(searchenginejournal.com, 2024), (outerboxdesign.com, 2025).
-(searchenginejournal.com, 2024).
 Design and User Experience:
 The overall layout, design and aesthetic of the business website will have a color scheme of red and pink to symbolize sweet things such as sweets and snacks.
 The website will also have high quality images of the products that will entice customers into buying the products.
 It will have a whimsical and fantastical typography symbolizing the feeling of sweet things.
 It will also include background images of the products on every page.
 The user experience of customers will be accounted for as the website will be easy to use, have high loading speeds, the website will be optimized for every type of device to satisfy customers, and will be aesthetically pleasing for the shopping customers.
-The layout will be simple and easy to navigate.
+The layout will be simple and easy to navigate. (bigcommerce.com, 2025).
-(bigcommerce.com, 2025).
 Technical Requirements:
 The programming languages that will be used to develop the website are HTML, CSS, JAVASCRIPT, etc.
 Timeline and Milestones: